Walther Pistols: PP, PPK and P 38 (Weapon) (Paperback)

 John Walter is among the world's most prolific writers on small arms, and the author of 70 books.

-Adam Hook studied graphic design, and began his work as an illustrator in 1983.
-He specializes in detailed historical reconstructions, and has illustrated Osprey titles on subjects as diverse as the Aztecs, the Ancient Greeks, Roman battle tactics, 19th-century American subjects, the modern Chinese Army, and the history of fortification.
-His work features in exhibitions and publications throughout the world.
+Adam Hook specializes in detailed historical reconstructions, and has illustrated Osprey titles on subjects as diverse as the Aztecs, the Ancient Greeks and the modern Chinese Army.

 “This excellent volume deals with the history of this company, their various designs from the 1930s and how these pistols were used in the service of many post-war nations.
 The PPK and P 38 are the mainstay of Walther’s reputation and the chapters on their history are outstandingly informative.
 There is so much information in this book that makes this volume a must have book for anyone interested in these pistols.
 Osprey Publishing have been producing the Weapon Series for several years and every book in this Series is an excellent concise guide to a particular weapon or class of weapons.
 This book is yet another outstanding volume added to this Series, and it is very welcomed.
 All the books in the Series have a similar format namely an introduction to the weapon or class of weapons, a history of their development, a detailed description of their usage, the long-term impact of the weapon / class of weapons on future derivatives / designs, a conclusion, and a highly useful bibliography.